Running Eagle: Death and legacy

-Her life ended sometime after 1878 in a battle against the Flathead warriors.
+She died sometime after 1878 in a battle against the Flathead warriors.
 The Flathead warrior that killed her went by the name Zamalya.
 The Flathead warriors had heard that a woman was leading the war party, so they targeted her immediately, and clubbed her from behind.
-It is rumoured among the Blackfeet that she died in battle because the Sun stopped protecting her after she broke her vow and slept with a man in the war party.
-She died a successful warrior and a hero, doing what she loved.
+It is rumored among the Blackfeet that she died in battle because the Sun stopped protecting her after she broke her vow and slept with a man in the war party.

 Today, the Pitamakan Lake in Glacier National Park, Montana is named after her.
 Montana is the site where many of her Blackfeet descendants still reside on a reservation in modern-day America.

 Other uses of name

 There is a long-running joke about U.S. politicians being given the honorary name "Running Eagle" or "Walking Eagle" as part of a tribal ceremony, only to later learn that it means "a bird so full of shit that it can't fly".
-The similarity to Pi'tamaka's name appears to be a coincidence.
-The name of the satirical website Walking Eagle News also refers to this joke.